SirRicSteel/TheosResearch.org/README.md

 **THEOS (The Humanitarian & Ethical Operating System)** is a deterministic runtime governance layer for AI systems.
 It governs *how* intelligence is applied — not *what* the intelligence is.

+**Think of it as a Theostat:** Like a thermostat that monitors temperature and adjusts heating/cooling to maintain comfort, the THEOS Governor monitors risk signals and adjusts constraints to keep AI systems operating within safe boundaries.

 ---

 ## New to THEOS?